Arrange a Viewing

 What to do 3+ Months Before Moving In

 Renting an apartment comes with several costs that you need to be prepared for.
 The biggest upfront cost typically is the move-in fees, which includes the security deposit, first (and possibly last month’s rent), pet fees (if applicable), and sometimes a broker fee.
-Read more about how to find an apartment without a broker here.

 After you have sorted out your finances, consider where you want to live and how much it will cost, along with the financial implications of relocating.
 If the neighborhood you want to move to is prohibitively pricey, you may want to consider renting with a roommate.
 If you do choose to go this route, you do not want to rush into anything when considering a roommate.
 You have just one chance at this, since both of your names will go on the lease, and you want it to be the right person.
 You should start searching early and wait until it feels right before moving forward with any potential roommates.